google-ai-edge/mediapipe/docs/solutions/face_detection.md

 Naming style and availability may differ slightly across platforms/languages.

+#### model_selection

+An integer index `0` or `1`.
+Use `0` to select a short-range model that works best for faces within 2 meters from the camera, and `1` for a full-range model best for faces within 5 meters.
+For the full-range option, a sparse model is used for its improved inference speed.
+Please refer to the [model cards](./models.md#face_detection) for details.
+Default to `0` if not specified.

 #### min_detection_confidence

 Minimum confidence value (`[0.0, 1.0]`) from the face detection model for the